 In the UK, the main stock market is the London Stock Exchange.
-This is where public limited companies’ equities and other financial instruments such as government bonds and ETFs can be bought and sold by investors.
+This is where public limited companies’ equities and other financial instruments – such as government bonds and ETFs – can be bought and sold by investors.

-In the 23 years since AiM’s launch in 1995, it has established itself as the leading market specifically designed to help growing companies access capital from the public market.
+AiM is also part of the London Stock Exchange, and in the years since its launch in 1995, it has established itself as the leading market – specifically designed to help growing companies access capital from the public market.
 Today, AiM includes companies operating in more than 100 countries, 40 different sectors and with a combined market capitalisation of over £105 billion.

 AiM by Numbers